Vyral/base-template/_posts/2019-07-15-how-to-determine-your-home-buying-budget.md

 {% include youtube.html %}

-<center>How should you budget your expenses before you buy a new home?
-Find out today.</center>
+<center><em>How should you budget your expenses before you buy a new home?
+Find out today.</em></center>

+&nbsp;

 Today I’d like to quickly walk you through how you can determine what your budget should be when you’re buying a home.

 First things first, **talk to a mortgage professional**.
 They’ll take a look at your whole financial picture and help you understand what you’re pre-approved for along with your credit history.
 A financial expert will be able to give you clear guidance as to what makes the most sense for your situation.

-Now, a bank may be willing to loan you x amount of mortgage dollars, but that doesn’t necessarily mean you should take out the maximum amount. **Make sure your month-to-month payment is within an affordable range**, and that you’ll have money left over for unexpected house-related expenses or otherwise.
+Now, a bank may be willing to loan you "x amount of mortgage dollars," but that doesn’t necessarily mean you should take out the maximum amount. **Make sure your month-to-month payment is within an affordable range**, and that you’ll have money left over for unexpected house-related expenses or otherwise.

 {% include pullquote.html %}